ANNUAL CHARGEBACK REPORT & STATISTICS

 Moreover, some strategies have accurate metrics to gauge chargeback prevention but don’t factor in the risk of false positives.

-Of those merchants who used chargeback prevention alerts in 2018, 60% resolved 30% or more of disputes before they progressed to costly and damaging chargebacks.
+Of those merchants who used chargeback prevention alerts in 2019, 56% resolved 30% or more of disputes before they progressed to costly and damaging chargebacks.

-The merchants in this study showed an increasing interest in chargeback prevention alerts with 3.9% more merchants using alerts in 2018 than 2017.
+The merchants in this study showed an increasing interest in chargeback prevention alerts with 5.1% more merchants using alerts in 2019 than 2018.

 The Year in Chargebacks report provides an unprecedented look at the payments industry and offers a valuable benchmark to evaluate individual chargeback management efforts.
-This annual publication will serve as an ongoing resource for insightful analysis on emerging trends.